Abandoned & Little-Known Airfields:

 It was most likely not a pre-war airport, but was built by the military during WW2,

-It depicted the field as having two asphalt runways.
+It depicted Lake Park as having 2 runways.

 The Lake Park airfield was not yet depicted at all on the January 1944 Jacksonville Sectional Chart (according to Chris Kennedy).